NorfairKing/sydtest/README.md

   Whenever you use a custom predicate in an assertion, you get the opportunity to annotate it with its name so that when the test fails, you see _which_ predicate failed.
   The output also mentions explicitly whether the predicate was supposed to pass or fail.

+* Automatic flakiness diagnostics

+  Sydtest will try to find out whether a test is flaky as soon as one fails.
+  The test will still be considered "failed", but you get the extra information about whether it is flaky.

 ### Principle: Suitable for CI

 * Bounded shrinking by default